eez-open/studio/help/en-US/components/LVGLWidget.md

 Allow propagating the vertical scroll to a parent.

-## Scroll chain

-Allow propagating both the horizontal and the vertical scroll to a parent.

 ## Scroll on focus

 Automatically scroll object to make it visible when focused.